-Rapid Lawn Landscape Solutions is a Saskatchewan hydroseeding and grass seeding company that offers innovative revegetation, erosion control and site restoration solutions for all types of commercial and residential projects.
+Rapid Lawn Landscape Solutions Ltd. is a Saskatchewan hydroseeding and grass seeding company that offers innovative revegetation, erosion control and site restoration solutions for all types of commercial and residential projects.
 We also offer mechanical drill grass seeding, broadcast and harrow grass seeding and are suppliers for all types of turf grass seed, native grass seeds and erosion control projects.
-In business since 2008, Rapid Lawn Landscape Solutions is a full time professional hydroseeding and grass seeding company with a proven track record of successful projects throughout Saskatchewan.
+In business since 2008, Rapid Lawn Landscape Solutions Ltd. is a full time professional hydroseeding and grass seeding company with a proven track record of successful projects throughout Saskatchewan.

 How to Use Mulch to Improve Your Garden

 Have you ever admired those weed-free, perfectly manicured gardens that look as though they are covered in a layer of woodchips?
 Here’s a little gardening secret—that layer that adds a professional-looking, finishing touch to flowerbeds is called mulch.
 And as much as it enhances the beauty of a garden, mulch improves the health of the soil and lightens your gardening chores, too.
 Here are some of the benefits and a DIY guide to creating your own fabulous mulch.

 Organic mulches gradually break down and become part of the soil structure, improving its tilth (the condition of cultivated soil), so that roots are better able to absorb nutrients and moisture from the ground.
 And, depending on the type of mulch you use, it also enriches the soil with minerals and other essential plant food elements.

 During the summer, mulch acts as a barrier against the drying effects of the sun and wind, preventing evaporation and keeping moisture in the soil.
 This cuts down on the need for supplemental irrigation, which helps conserve precious water resources.